nova360-ai/nova360-full-version/readme.md

 ## **License**

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `LICENSE` [License File](https://github.com/nova360-ai/nova360-full-version/blob/master/license.txt) file for more details.

 ---